Module Catalogue 2023/24

 Outline Of Syllabus

-Topics covered will vary from year-to-year, but most members of History staff will contribute a block of five lectures every year, giving students chance to explore a wide range of different periods, places, and approaches.
+Topics covered will vary from year-to-year, but most members of History staff will contribute a block of three lectures every year, giving students chance to explore a wide range of different periods, places, and approaches.
 They will thus be encouraged to draw parallels and see interconnections cross-culturally and cross-culturally, in order to move away from thinking of history in narrowly national or regional terms, a practice which tends to prioritise western histories and/or the Global North.

 • conflict